-The SBTC is a network of transportation professionals, associations, and industry suppliers that is on the front lines when it comes to issues that affect transportation professionals in small business.
+The SBTC is a network of transportation professionals, associations, and industry suppliers that is on the front lines when it comes to issues that affect transportation professionals operating small businesses.
 We seek to promote and protect the interests of small businesses in the transportation industry.
 We encourage ethical business practices and support teamwork, cooperation, transparency, and partnerships among truckers, carriers, brokers, and shippers who seek to do business with the utmost integrity.
 SBTC is a Florida non-profit corporation with IRS 501(c)(6) exempt status with offices in Washington, DC.

 Safe Truck Parking & Jason's Law